kaiterra/misc/kubernetes-china-aliyun/kubeadm-init.md

 And now you should be able to run `kubectl cluster-info`.

-Finally, if you wish to permit master nodes to run workloads (this is a security vs. resource consumption tradeoff), use:
+Finally, if you wish to permit master nodes to run workloads, use:

 ```bash
 kubectl taint nodes --all node-role.kubernetes.io/master-
 ```

+Should you do this?
+If your master is oversized and cluster resources are scarce, consider it.
+The danger is that it's possible for pods scheduled to the master node to overload it and bring it down.
+This is bad enough if it happens on a normal node, but worse if it happens on the master node.

 ### Troubleshooting